 “We believe that these findings are particularly timely in light of contemporary conversations surrounding gendered labor practices and inequality,” Haas said.

-“Labor practices among recent hunter-gatherer societies are highly gendered, which might lead some to believe that sexist inequalities in things like pay or rank are somehow ‘natural’,” he said.
-“But it’s now clear that sexual division of labor was fundamentally different — likely more equitable — in our species’ deep hunter-gatherer past.”
+“Labor practices among recent hunter-gatherer societies are highly gendered, which might lead some to believe that inequalities in things like pay or rank are somehow ‘natural’,” he said.
+“But it’s now clear that division of labor was fundamentally different — likely more equitable — in our species’ deep hunter-gatherer past.”

 Revealing a broader pattern

 The discovery of an early female hunter burial site was surprising.
 And this led the team to ask whether it was an isolated example, or part of a broader pattern of female hunters.

 The researchers then examined published records of late Pleistocene and early Holocene burials throughout North and South America.
 They identified 429 individuals from 107 sites.
 Of those 429 individuals, the researchers associated 27 with big-game hunting tools — 11 were female and 15 were male.
 The sample was sufficient to “warrant the conclusion that female participation in early big-game hunting was likely nontrivial,” researchers said.